This Slow Cooker Lasagna is layered with beef, spinach, and cheese. It’s perfect for a quick, family-friendly weeknight dinner.

 Have you tried slow cooker lasagna recipes in the past with mushy results?
 I’ve been there.
 Let it go too long and you’re doomed to overcooked pasta and scorched cheese.
 Though I saw plenty of recipes online that called for cooking lasagna for up to six hours, this recipe calls for cooking on LOW for just two.

-Keep in mind that this is a super-saucy, meaty lasagna.
+This is a super-saucy, meaty lasagna.
 That’s how my family likes it.
 It’s not dripping with cheese and doesn’t have thick layers of ricotta between the noodles.
-But if your gang likes a lot of cheese, simply use more (see the Recipe Notes).
+But if your gang likes a lot of cheese, simply use more (see the Tips for Making Crockpot Lasagna below).

 After coating the slow cooker insert with cooking spray, spread sauce on the bottom.